Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 b

-The qualitative predictions of the framework absence of first-order EM coupling, absence
+The qualitative predictions of the framework absence of rst-order EM coupling, ab-

 2,2,2

-bonding graph and the bounding octahedron, and are
+graph and the bounding octahedron, and are independent of the verication-cost calculation.

 Data Availability